-What SEND training have the staff at school had or are having?
+➤ What SEND training have the staff at school had or are having?

 All teachers are teachers of children with Special Educational Needs.
 Teaching and support staff undertake specific courses as needed.
 The Head Teacher and SENCO oversees that staff have any specialised expertise they many need in order to support a specific disability.
+The school keeps itself updated with the latest research into what is best practice for children with SEND.
+All staff are trained in approaches which are to be implemented across every class e.g. Trauma Informed, Emotion Coaching, Speech and Language

-Teaching assistants have been trained to deliver the interventions that they teach.
-Individual teachers and teaching assistants attend training courses run by the Local Authority or outside agencies that are relevant to the needs of specific children in their class.
-Three members of staff are currently attending training to become Trauma Informed schools practitioners.
-The SEND Co-ordinator has completed the National Award for SEN Co-ordination.
+Learning Support Assistants have been trained to deliver the interventions that they teach.
+Individual teachers and Learning Support Assistants attend training courses run by the Local Authority or outside agencies that are relevant to the needs of specific children in their class.